Na Stínadlech

-AGC Aréna Na Stínadlech is a multi-purpose stadium in Teplice, Czech Republic.
-It is currently used mostly for football matches and is the home ground of FK Teplice.
-The stadium holds 18,221 and was built in 1973.
+AGC Aréna Na Stínadlech is a football stadium in Teplice, Czech Republic.
+It is the home ground of FK Teplice.
+The stadium holds 17,078 and was built in 1973.
 The Czech Republic national football team often plays qualification games at the stadium and has very positive statistics there.
 As of October 2010, they have won 18 times from 19 games, drawing the other, in a 2002 friendly game against Sweden where they tied 3–3.

 In the 2010–11 season, FK Ústí nad Labem ground-shared at Na Stinadlech because their Městský stadion stadium did not meet league criteria.

 International matches

 Stadion Na Stínadlech has hosted 13 competitive and 7 friendly matches of the Czech Republic national football team.